MasterOfPoppets/MasterOfPoppets.github.io/src/about/index.md

 It was then that he discovered the wonderful world of full stack Javascript.

-After immersing himself for several months in the myriad of new frameworks, tools and other assorted technologies now available he decided to establish Quantum Web Development Ltd. and begin a new life contracting in this exciting area.
+After immersing himself for several months in the myriad of new frameworks, tools and other assorted technologies now available he decided to establish Quantum Web Development Ltd. and begin a new life contracting in this exciting area...

-His first contract role was for [The Performance Window Group](http://www.thepwgroup.co.uk/) where he was chiefly responsible for the creation of a robust new framework in AngularJS, as well as using his knowledge of software architecture and design patterns to bring a modicum of clarity to the existing back-end.